OctopusDeploy/JBossDeployment/README.md

 Redeploy to domain and server group while currently exists and assigned and disabled *

-Deploy to domain and server group disabled while deployment does not exist * Redeploy to domain and server group disabled while currently exists and unassigned 8 Redeploy to domain and server group disabled while currently exists and assigned and enabled * Redeploy to domain and server group disabled while currently exists and assigned and disabled *
+Deploy to domain and server group disabled while deployment does not exist * Redeploy to domain and server group disabled while currently exists and unassigned * Redeploy to domain and server group disabled while currently exists and assigned and enabled * Redeploy to domain and server group disabled while currently exists and assigned and disabled *

-Deploy to domain while deployment does not exist ?
-Redeploy to domain while currently exists and unassigned Redeploy to domain while currently exists and assigned and disabled Redeploy to domain while currently exists and assigned and enabled

-Deploy to domain disabled while deployment does not exist Redeploy to domain disabled while currently exists and unassigned Redeploy to domain disabled while currently exists and assigned and disabled Redeploy to domain disabled while currently exists and assigned and enabled
+Deploy to domain while deployment does not exist * Redeploy to domain while currently exists and unassigned * Redeploy to domain while currently exists and assigned and disabled x Redeploy to domain while currently exists and assigned and enabled *